-The temperature were higher than the seasonal values except during the 2nd dekad of June.
+The temperatures were higher than the seasonal values except during the second dekad of June.
 They contributed to accelerate the final maturity stage.

-The country experienced some rainfalls during the 1st dekad of June in the western and during the 2nd dekad in the eastern.
+The country experienced some rainfalls during the first dekad of June in the west and during the second dekad in the east.

 Due to the good soil moisture level the crop could complete the cycle in optimum conditions.
-However some extrem precipitations (up to 50mm) were recorded in the western and could have damaged some crops or postponed the harvest.
+However, some extreme precipitations (up to 50 mm) were recorded in the west and could have damaged some crops or postponed the harvest.